 I started making bike trips to Dundee outskirts.
-Pointing an arrow on a map, and then heading out to reach it.
+Pointing an arrow on a map and then heading out to reach it.
 Here are a few pictures from the first rides:

 The reason why the artwork covers only the first month, while the lockdown's longer, is because using the technology wasn't helping my case.
 Google, which I used to track the movement, and other tech giants, are having a golden era in the lockdown.
-People stuck at home spend much more online, clicking on ads, and skyrocket their revenue.
+People stuck at home spend much more time online, clicking on ads and skyrocketing their revenue.
 That itself would be fine, but the corporations started encouraging fears to further the earnings, and that's just not right.
-Suddenly, the internet was full of prominent adverts saying stuff like "stay at home or die."
-But, the "stay at home" is very different from maintaining social distancing measures - which is what scientists are encouraging.
+Suddenly, the internet was full of prominent adverts saying stuff like "Stay at home or die."
+But, the "stay at home" is very different from maintaining social distancing measures – which is what scientists are encouraging.
 Unfortunately, many interchanges the two, and while some profit out of it, most get more pain than benefits.

 And so, I cleared many of Google's and Facebook's apps from my phone and continued those day-trips behind the city in a more analogue fashion.
 Here are some additional snaps: